Biomedical Informatics Program

 The M.S.B.I. program evaluates the overall quality of its applicants, including academic achievement, personal motivation, knowledge about health care, life experience, and recommendations.
 Priority will be given to those individuals holding a degree in the health professions such as those with clinical degrees in osteopathic or allopathic medicine, dental medicine, optometry, pharmacy, podiatric medicine, nursing, or other health discipline.
 Criteria for admissions are as follows:

-- All applicants must hold an accredited bachelor's, master's, or doctoral degree from a regionally accredited college or university
+- bachelor's, master's, or doctoral degree from a regionally accredited college or university

-- A cumulative grade point average of 3.0 and above, on a four-point scale is preferred.
+- cumulative grade point average of 3.0 or above, on a 4.0 scale (preferred).

-- Health professions degree is desirable, but not required.
+- health professions degree (desirable, but not required)

-- Demonstrate competency in the use of computers by credentials or work experience.
+- demonstrated competency in the use of computers by credentials or work experience

-- All application material must be received in a timely manner to enable the Office for Admissions and the Admissions Committee to process the application promptly.
+All application material must be received in a timely manner to enable the Office for Admissions and the Committee on Admissions (COA) to process the application promptly.

 The Office of Admissions processes applications on a year-round basis.
 Applicants may apply for matriculation into any one of the three semesters (fall, winter, summer).

-All of the following must be completed for your application to be considered by the admissions committee.
+All of the following must be completed for an application to be considered by the admissions committee.

 - Complete the online application.
-Payment of a non-refundable application fee of $50.00 is required to complete your application.
+Payment of a non-refundable application fee of $50.00 is required to complete the application.

 - Provide official transcripts of all undergraduate, graduate, and professional education.

-- Official course by course evaluation of all foreign transcripts.
-Agencies that can complete this evaluation can be found here.
+- Provide official course by course evaluation of all foreign transcripts.
+A list of agencies that can complete this evaluation can be found here.